Ten years ago Doctors joined our paramedics on board the aircraft. Here's what a difference that made to the service.

 As Devon Air Ambulance celebrates this tenth anniversary, the focus is on consolidating achievements and shaping the future.

 ‘We’ve had this big acceleration,’ Kate reflects.
-‘Now we need to decide what we’ll be really good at – whether that’s teaching pre-hospital care or leading research.
-Whatever we choose, it will be about delivering the highest quality care for patients.’
+‘Now we need to decide what we’ll be really good at – whether that’s teaching exemplary pre-hospital care or leading research into preventing road deaths.
+Whatever we choose, it will be alongside delivering the highest quality care for our patients.’

 For Kate, the milestone is personal.

-Devon Air Ambulance’s journey from helicopter transport to a doctor-led critical care service has transformed emergency care in the region.
+Devon Air Ambulance’s journey from helicopter transport to a doctor and paramedic critical care service has transformed emergency care in the region.
 Ten years on, the mission remains the same: to give patients the best possible chance when life hangs in the balance.

 And that’s thanks to you your support.
 Thank you.